Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Diffusion MRI through a bird's eye

-{ Varying $q$}, by employing strong narrow gradients (with width $\delta \ll t_c$ so that $q$ is well-defined \cite{callaghan,Kiselev2010_diff_book,neuman1974,burcaw2015,HHL2015,HHL2016,HHL2016-phantom,Kiselev2016_NMB_review}), can in principle allow one to ``unravel" the coarse-graining, i.e. to observe features in $q\sim 1/l_c$ even when $t\gg t_c$. \footnote{In the language of emergent phenomena, Sec.~\ref{sec:emergent}, this would be analogous, e.g., to using neutron scattering (with large wave vectors $q > 1\,\units{nm^{-1}}$) in order to resolve atomic structure of the fluid, for which the coarse-grained (large $t$ and $r \gg 1/q$) continuous description is classical hydrodynamics.} However, the price to pay for employing times $t\gg t_c$, is the suppression of the signal, typically exponentially as $\sim e^{-D(t) q^2 t} \ll e^{-D(t_c) q^2 t_c}$.
-The connection between $t$ and $q$ is technically established within the effective medium theory \cite{EMT}, where the average propagator (\ref{def-G}) is represented in the Fourier domain as \be G_{\omega,\q} = {1 \over -i\omega + \Dinf q^2 - \Sigma(\w,\q)} \,. \ee (The self-energy part $\Sigma(\w,\q)$, a signature of heterogeneous media, vanishes for Gaussian diffusion, for which $\Gbare_{\w,\q}$ is a Lorentzian.)
-The signal $G_{t,\q}$, measured in $(t,\q)$ domain, is largely determined by the {\it complex pole} of Eq.~(\ref{emt}), corresponding to the {\it dispersion relation} $\omega = \omega(\q)$ which turns the denominator to zero; this relation self-consistently determines the corresponding time scale $t\sim 1/\omega(\q)$ for which the corresponding $G_{t,\q} \sim e^{-D(t) q^2 t}$ is not very strongly suppressed.
-Generally, the deviation from the pole $\omega = \omega(\q)$ is possible, but it dramatically reduces the signal.
+\mpar{par edited, EMT propagator eq. removed, instead ref \cite{Mitra1992} discussed} Varying $q$, by employing strong narrow gradients (with width $\delta \ll t_c$ so that $q$ is well-defined \cite{callaghan-book,Kiselev2010_diff_book,neuman1974,burcaw2015,HHL2015,lee2017,HHL2016-phantom,Kiselev2016_NMB_review}), can in principle allow one to unravel the coarse-graining, i.e., to observe features at $q\sim 1/l_c$ even when $t\gg t_c$. \footnote{In the language of emergent phenomena, Sec.~\ref{sec:emergent}, this would be analogous, e.g., to using neutron scattering (with large wave vectors $q \gtrsim 10\,\units{nm^{-1}}$) to resolve atomic structure of the fluid, for which the coarse-grained (large $t$ and $r \gg 1/q$) continuous description is classical hydrodynamics.} However, the price to pay for accessing such fine structures is the suppression of the signal.
+To give an example \cite{Mitra1992}, consider diffusion in a porous medium with connected pores and isolated grains, cf. Fig.~\ref{fig:qt} (center-top drawing).
+For long diffusion times, the pore structure is effectively coarse-grained (similar to diffusion in-between the small grains in Fig.~\ref{fig:filter}).
+While having the overall Gaussian-like envelope $\sim \Gbare_{t,\r}$ with $D\approx \Dinf$, the diffusion propagator $\sim \Gamma(\r)\Gbare_{t,\r}$ (up to an overall normalization) replicates the pore shape on the fine scale of the order of $l_c$, Fig.~\ref{fig:qt}, with the density correlation function $\Gamma(\r)$ of the pore space arising due to voxel averaging.
+Correspondingly, in $q$-space, \be G_{t,\q} \approx \Gbare_{t,\q} + \frac1\phi \int\! {{\rm d}^d {\bf \q'}\over (2\pi)^d}\, \Gbare_{t,\q-\q'}\Gamma(\q') \ee where the first term originates from sample-averaged $\langle \Gamma(\r)\rangle \equiv \phi$, the pore water fraction, and represents the average spin density spread, while the product $[\Gamma(\r)-\phi]\Gbare_{t,\r}$ becomes a convolution (the second term) of this envelope with the correlation function in $q$-space (i.e., the pore space power spectrum) $\Gamma(\q)$.
+The longer the time, the sharper is the Gaussian propagator $\Gbare_{t,\q}$ in $q$-space, and the less is the blurring of the pore correlation function induced by the convolution.
+However, longer times result in a stronger power-law suppression of this nontrivial convolution term, whose magnitude can be estimated as $\sim [l_c/L(t)]^d$ in $d$ dimensions.
+This estimate comes from noting that we are essentially averaging the pore density fluctuations over the ``diffusion volume" $L^d(t)$; for the short-range disorder in the grain placement, these fluctuations, $\sim 1$ at the scale $\sim l_c$, become uncorrelated at the scales much beyond $l_c$. \keep